Ongoing series of what to pair with mezcal

 Already inherently spicy, real spice lovers may want to add a fruity red chili to make it even more reminiscent of your favorite bright, spicy, and tangy Thai dishes.

-To make the infused mezcal, use about a quarter cup of lightly packed basil leaves per 500ml of mezcal- add to the bottle or jar, ensuring that the basil is completely submerged.
+To infuse mezcal, use about a quarter cup of lightly packed basil leaves per 500ml of mezcal- add to the bottle or jar, ensuring that the basil is completely submerged.
 Place in a cool, dark place and lightly shake and taste every day.
 Once the desired level of flavor is reached, strain off the mezcal and discard the basil.
 Depending on the desired level of concentration, this is usually in 5-15 days.
 Note: you can use tender stems, but any hard or woody stems should not be used.

-Perfect Pairing Mezcal Cocktail Recipe: Thai Basil Slushy
+Perfect Mezcal Cocktail Recipe: Thai Basil Slushy

 Ingredients